 In reality, heroin has been identified as the most addictive substance on the planet – even more so than nicotine, cocaine, or alcohol.
 So if teens aren’t viewing heroin as a dangerous drug, some of them might not be dissuaded from trying it.
 In turn, a few of them may very well become addicted; and when their high from heroin isn’t enough, they’ll start mixing it with other drugs.

 Although any substance dependence is serious, the potential for heroin addiction and the problems it can cause should be treated with the utmost urgency.
-So if you suspect that your teenaged son or daughter is taking heroin, don’t hesitate to confront him or her and then contact us to seek out some of the finest teen addiction treatment resources in Florida.
+If you suspect that your teenaged son or daughter is taking heroin, don’t hesitate to confront him or her and then contact Next Generation Village to learn about our evidence-based treatment programs specifically geared towards teens.